Shlok-Moondra/exchange-rate-project/README.md

 # exchange-rate-project
-this is my first project
+this is my first project-by shlok moondra